Luigi-PastorePica/w4111-Databases/HW_Assignments/HW1_Template/README.md

 that the length of key_fields matches the length of self.data.key_columns and raises a ValueError in case the do not match; in this way at least length mismatches can be easily identified.

-CSVDataTable.insert(new_record), where new_record is a dictionary containing the key-value pairings for all the columns of self._rows.
+insert(new_record), where new_record is a dictionary containing the key-value pairings for all the columns of self._rows.
 The values can be '' (empty strings).
 This method simply appends the dictionary to the end of the list self._rows.
 Then, it reorders the list based on the table's first column.

+_validate_template_and_fields(template, field_list) validates its arguments.
+The method creates a set containing all column names of the CSVDataTable instance.
+Then, it also creates independent sets for the elements in template.keys() and field_list.
+After that, it checks whether the smaller sets are a subset of the one containing all the columns of the instance.
+This method is used in all _by_template methods to avoid the confusion that could be caused by potentially more obscure errors raised by underlying modules.
+Code for this method was provided by Dr. Donal Ferguson (see notes below)

 ### Notes on CSVDataTable.py: